hank-spankler/hank_spanklers_story_depository/smooth_spanky_h_poetry_corner.md

 so take what you asked for

 bleed, bleed, bleed
-all that I'm good for, don't you know suck it dry then throw me away, go find some more
+all I'm good for, don't you know suck it dry throw me away, go find some more

-still I'll leave my stain on you when this bloodbath's done and through my heart only pumps these days for you
+still I'll leave my stain on you when this bloodbath's done and through my heart only pumps these days to feed you

 so fucking feed until you're through
 ```